top of page

 Contra Dances begin with two lines running the length of the hall, usually a line of men and a line of women facing each other.
 These two lines are called a “set.”
 You and a partner (who could be anyone) will join a set.
 Each dance is taught from scratch so no experience is necessary.

 A “caller” will walk you slowly through simple figures in the dance, e.g. circle left.
-When the music starts — usually with a lively band — the caller will continue "calling" out the figures to guide you.
+When the music starts — usually with a lively band — the caller will continue "calling" out the figures to guide you through the dance with your partner.
 Pretty simple and fun!

-Contradance music is very lively and is often an Irish jig or reel.
+Contra Dance Music is very lively and is often an Irish jig, reel or old time tune.
 Jigs are in 6/8 time (somewhat "bouncy" -- think of someone dancing a jig) and reels are in 4/4 time (think of someone walking briskly.)
-The following music is a reel.
-Who wouldn't want to dance to this?! © Robert Logan
+Some of the tunes are driving fiddle tunes and others are a bit slower and more elegant.
+All are fun to dance to.

 bottom of page